Climate and Average Weather Year Round in Eagle Idaho, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Eagle varies throughout the year.

 The wetter season lasts 7.3 months, from October 23 to June 3, with a greater than 15% chance of a given day being a wet day.
-The chance of a wet day peaks at 27% on December 1.
+The month with the most wet days in Eagle is December, with an average of 8.0 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Eagle is November, with an average of 6.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 23% on November 19.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Eagle experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 9.1 months, from September 18 to June 21, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around December 7, with an average total accumulation of 1.5 inches.
+The month with the most rain in Eagle is December, with an average rainfall of 1.5 inches.

 The rainless period of the year lasts for 2.9 months, from June 21 to September 18.
-The least rain falls around August 1, with an average total accumulation of 0.2 inches.
+The month with the least rain in Eagle is July, with an average rainfall of 0.2 inches.

-The snowy period of the year lasts for 3.1 months, from November 15 to February 17, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 27, with an average total liquid-equivalent accumulation of 0.4 inches.
+The snowy period of the year lasts for 3.1 months, from November 15 to February 17, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Eagle is December, with an average snowfall of 3.2 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.